nau-gpr/nau-gpr.github.io/content/_index.md

     content:
       title: "Careers with Our Degrees"
       text: |
-        A degree in Geography, Planning, and Recreation opens a surprisingly wide spectrum of careers because it blends spatial analysis, community design, environmental stewardship, and human–nature interaction.
+        A degree in Geography, Planning, Recreation, and sustainable communities opens a surprisingly wide spectrum of careers because it blends spatial analysis, community design, environmental stewardship, and human–nature interaction.
 The fields overlap, but each also leads to its own professional pathways.

         ### Geography: Spatial thinking and environmental insight